devonbirdseye/devonbirdseye.github.io/CurriculumVitae.md

 * Identified molecular biomarkers associated with heterosis by analyzing multi-omics datasets and correlating RNA and protein expression to phenotypes
 * Characterized altered gene regulation and expression networks in hybrids by conducting differential expression analyses, gene ontology enrichment, and pathway mapping
 * Identified the role of post-transcriptional regulation in heterosis by comparing paired transcriptomics and proteomics datasets
-* Built a publicly-available web application for interactive data visualization
+* Built user-friendly applications for interactive data visualization

 **Joint BioEnergy Institute, Henrik Scheller’s Lab**<br>
 *September 2014 - August 2018*<br>